knee-cola/photo-sphere-browser/README.md

 	]

 ## URL Rewrite
-The user can access a folder or sphere by entering pathname in the browsers address input box.
+The user can access a folder or a photo-sphere **directly** by entering pathname in the browsers address input box.

-For this to be possible, the website should have a URL rewrite feature be enabled.
+For this to work, the website/server should have a URL rewrite feature enabled.
 Since this solution is written for IIS, this functionality is implemented in ``web.config`` file

 ## Photo sphere images location